For those who enjoy outdoor activities, today I present you with the best easy hikes in Los Angeles.

 There are close to 1,000 nature trails in close proximity to the City of Angels.
 It is not simple to choose from all those.
-I have made my best effort to prepare a list of 12 easy hikes in Los Angeles.
+I have made my best effort to prepare a list of the most awesome easy hiking trails in Los Angeles.

 Please note: This article contains affiliate links, meaning I may earn a commission if you make a purchase by clicking a link.
 Of course this comes as no extra cost to you and helps me to keep offering solid information to readers.

 Let me start the article by saying that I love to walk/hike but I am not an experienced hiker.

 I do not own professional gear, have not done long backpacking trips, and am not in the best of physical shapes.

 However, I believe Los Angeles has something for everybody when it comes to walking and hiking.
 I have picked these hiking places in LA because I have personally done them.
 If I have been able to complete them, a good number of people can complete them too.